 The reasons for splashing water are to wash away all bad luck and welcome good luck for a new coming year.
 For me, it fits perfectly with the hot weather as April is one of the hottest months of the year.

 As I mentioned, the idea of family is very important for this holiday as you can see that Thai people travel back home to spend time with their family.
 Therefore April 14th is the Thai national family day.

-Another traditional activity is to donate sand to a temple as a implication of giving back sands because they might have accidentally taken some sand with their shoes when they visited the temple during the year, hence Thai people organize a sand show event with sand-carved sculpture contest.
+Another traditional activity is to donate sand to a temple as an implication of giving back sands because they might have accidentally taken some sand with their shoes when they visited the temple during the year, hence Thai people organize a sand show event with a sand-carved sculpture contest.

 Learn Thai phrases for Songkran

 เล่นน้ำ /lên-náam/ = to play water (to enjoy splashing water)

 Remember?
 I created a video lesson on ‘how to use the word lên’.
 The word เล่น /lên/ is to play and can be used for any fun activities such as /lên yo-ka/ as to do yoga, /lên fit-ness/ to do fitness or /lên Facebook/ to use Facebook.